 In general, if it is a first-time offense and a non-violent crime, the District Attorney may be persuaded to seek a lighter sentence or punishment against the defendant.
 Another factor the District Attorney may consider is whether the defendant has a criminal record.
 They may also consider whether the defendant has committed this same type of crime before.

 What happens at a criminal trial?

 If no disposition is reached on your case, it will be set for trial.
 In general, you have the right to a jury trial if a criminal conviction would result in six months or more of jail time.
 The typical stages of a trial include selecting a jury, presenting evidence, cross-examining witnesses, and making closing statements.
 It is the prosecution's burden to prove a defendant is guilty beyond a reasonable doubt.
 However, the defendant may claim an affirmative defense, like self-defense or defense of others.
 For example, if a defendant used violence or committed a crime in defense of a family member, it is the defendant's burden to prove this defense during the trial.

 After all of this, the jury will deliberate and return a verdict.
 In some states, a mistrial will be declared if the jury doesn't reach a unanimous verdict or if the jury is at a standstill.
 If the jury does return a verdict, the judge will determine the length of prison time depending on the state's sentencing guidelines.

 Let a Local Attorney Answer Any Additional Criminal Law Questions You May Have

-There is a lot more to a trial than can be covered by the criminal law questions answered above, and your jurisdiction or individual circumstances may differ significantly.
-Getting competent local legal assistance can help take a lot of the uncertainty out of the process.
-Contact a qualified local defense attorney today to learn more.
+There is a lot more to a trial than can be covered by the criminal law questions answered above.
+Your jurisdiction or individual circumstances may differ significantly.
+Hiring a competent criminal defense law firm can help take some uncertainty out of the process.
+Contact a qualified criminal defense lawyer today for legal advice.